smpadhy/workshops/2017-03-boston/lectures/repronim-overview/presentation.md

 ---
 ### Data Model, Provenance and Integration
 **Requirement**
-- Provide a consistent and extensible data model for communicating information in brain imaging, associated software tools, and to provide a set of commonly used reproducible workflows with integrated provenance tracking
+- To provide a consistent and extensible data model for communicating information in brain imaging, associated software tools, and to provide a set of commonly used reproducible workflows with integrated provenance tracking

 ---